The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 How to Get to Lake Minnewanka

-Lake Minnewanka is only a 10-minute drive from the town of Banff, and it is easily accessible by car, bus, or bike.
+Lake Minnewanka is only a 10-minute drive from the town of Banff.
+It is easily accessible by car, bus, or bike.

 There are two large parking lots: one for regular cars and one for RVs and trailers.
 We had no trouble getting a parking spot here.

-You can also take the Roam Route #6 bus from Banff throughout the summer season or cycle along the scenic Lake Minnewanka Loop.
+You can also take the Roam Route #6 bus from Banff throughout the summer season.
+You can also cycle here along the scenic Lake Minnewanka Loop.

 Two Jack Lake

 While visiting Lake Minnewanka, consider adding Two Jack Lake to your Banff itinerary.
-This beautiful lake is surrounded by majestic mountains and lush forests and offers many activities for visitors of all ages and interests.
+This beautiful lake is surrounded by majestic mountains and lush forests.
+It offers many activities for visitors of all ages and interests.

 You can enjoy swimming, kayaking, fishing, hiking, biking, or simply soaking in the views.